Holiday Highlights

 - The dramatic landscapes of the Lake District, Northumberland & the Pennines

-- Riding classics such as Crummock Water, Catbells and Castle Crag
+- Riding classics such as Crummock Water and Catbells

 - The forest of Slaley and woods of Chopwell